 Results for FTA

-You could say that many hands will be making light work in Montréal in the coming months.
-It’s fitting that UNESCO has proclaimed 2015 the International Year of Light and Light-Based Technologies because spring in Montréal is going to be so bright with possibility, you’re gonna wanna wear shades.
-Montréal is a world leader in creativity and connectivity, and the annual Chromatic festival is the embodiment of that assertion.
-Touting their 360-degree perspective on art, Chromatic has literally been to the mountaintop, and they’ll be going back again for their sixth instalment, May 22 to 27.
-The week-long celebration of Montréal imagination will once again take its place at the top of the town, in the classic stone-and-wood chalet at the summit of the city’s iconic Mount Royal.
-The scenic lookout will host a myriad range of arts – visual, digital, audio, performance, interactive, interdisciplinary and more – with a program that features over 150 artists and events, including concerts, exhibitions, screenings, workshops, parties and activities for all ages.
-Powered by Montréal’s respected MASSIVart collective, who specialize in event creation, production and design, the goal is once again to connect audiences with the artist.
-And new this year is a… / Read More →
+[Updated on March 1, 2016] As a metaphor for growth and renewal, it doesn’t get better than spring in Montréal.
+Whether it’s Chromatic, the Festival TransAmériques, MUTEK or the many other fresh festival events that connect Montréal innovators and artists, the city will be positively abloom with creativity in the months to come.
+Montréal is a world leader when it comes to creativity and connectivity, and the annual Chromatic festival is the embodiment of that assertion.
+Touting their 360-degree perspective on art, Chromatic Chromatic’s seventh celebration of Montréal imagination, May 19 to 22.
+The week-long celebration of Montréal imagination will once again take its place at the top of the town, moves from the classic stone-and-wood chalet at the summit of the city’s iconic Mount Royal to bigger digs in the Old Port’s historic Hangar 16.
+The former passenger terminal will host a myriad range of arts – visual, digital, audio, performance, interactive, interdisciplinary and more – with a program that features over 150 artists and events, including concerts, exhibitions, screenings, workshops, parties and activities for all ages.
+Powered by Montréal’s respected MASSIVart collective, who specialize in event creation, production and design, the goal is once again to connect audiences… / Read More →

 Montreal excels at the art of performance – theatre, dance, music, circus and everything in between, whether it be on a stage or in a street – and also fittingly revels in performance that challenges conventions, plenty of which can be seen at this year’s Festival TransAmériques, including a show that literally goes to the dogs…